 This comparison simply includes all savings accounts.

-Why we like it: Can be opened by or on behalf of any child up to the age of 18.
-Debit or cash card available for those aged between 13 and 18.
+Why we like it: Children's current account.
+Can be opened by or on behalf of any child up to the age of 17.
+1% interest on the entire balance once the balance up to £999.99.
+2.00% AER/1.98% gross (variable) on the entire balance once the balance is £1,000 to £1,499.99.
+3.00% AER/2.96% gross (variable) on the entire balance once the balance is £1,500 to £2,000.
+Debit or cash card available for those aged between 13 and 17.
 Monthly interest.
 No monthly fee.
-For children under age 13, the account must be opened in trust and managed by an adult (trustee).
-If you’re aged between 13 and 18 years old and live permanently in the UK you can apply online by telephone or in branch.
-No overdraft facility.
-1% interest on the entire balance once the balance is £100, 2.00% AER/1.98% gross (variable) on the entire balance once the balance is £1,500, 3.00% AER/2.96% gross (variable) on the entire balance once the balance is £1,500 or over (up to a maximum of £2,000)
+For children under age 13, the account must be opened in trust and managed by an adult (trustee) T&C's apply.
+If you’re aged between 13 and 17 years old and live permanently in the UK you can apply online by telephone or in branch.
+No overdraft facility

 Why we like it: Children's pre-paid bank account.
 Can be opened on behalf of any child 3 years.
 Debit card available for the child from ages 6 to 17, with Pocket Money app.
 Set up with real or virtual money.
 Keep track of spending.
 Unlock extra features like Chore Manager - teach your kids the importance of earning money.
 Great for teaching kids good money habits from a young age.
 Manage all pocket money in one place.
 Help your kids make spending decisions when out & about.
 A child friendly interface that empowers and encourages kids to engage with their money.
 Safe and secure card.
 You’re still the primary account holder, so you are covered by your account’s FSCS protection up to £85,000.
 Monthly fee's start from zero to £1.99 per month.
 No overdraft facility